Distributed Key Lookup

-Multi-Head Egress (Distributed Key Lookup) is a mechanism that allows sharded data to be retrieved directly from cluster nodes, bypassing the overhead of pulling the data through the head node from the cluster nodes.
+Distributed Key Lookup (Multi-Head Egress) is a mechanism that allows sharded data to be retrieved directly from cluster nodes, bypassing the overhead of pulling the data through the head node from the cluster nodes.
 This greatly increases the speed of retrieval by spreading the network traffic across multiple nodes.

-Operationally, the egress mechanism is a lookup of a given shard key value in a given table or view, filtering out any records that don't match an optional expression.
+Operationally, the key lookup mechanism is the retrieval of a given shard key value in a given table or view, filtering out any records that don't match an optional expression.

 API Support